mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The era was, historically speaking, unexciting.
 Imperial borders continued to expand, mostly via diplomacy.
 The Imperium would – a few centuries later – become embroiled in a Civil War.
-Many historians theorise that without the stability and growth of the Porfirian Age, the Imperial experiment may have died an early death, becoming a mere footnote in the history of Humaniti.
+Many historians theorize that without the stability and growth of the Porfirian Age, the Imperial experiment may have died an early death, becoming a mere footnote in the history of Humaniti.